The Indian Warrior

-So far, we've found fourteen of the many Muffler Men out there, and we'd love to have your help finding other Muffler Men.
+So far, we've found nineteen of the many Muffler Men out there, and we'd love to have your help finding other Muffler Men.
 Although we obviously only concentrate on California, we'll also be very appreciative for anyone sending us pictures of Muffler Men out of this state as well.
 Additionally, many of the Muffler Men out there have moved or changed over the years.
 Older pictures of them that we could post here, would also be very appreciated!
 Happy hunting!